 Q. Is a memoir a self-help book?

-A memoir is a kind of a self-help book that focuses on the author sharing experiences and what she/he learned from those experiences.
+A memoir is a kind of self-help book that focuses on the author sharing experiences and what she/he learned from those experiences.

 DISCLOSURE: This post may contain affiliate links, meaning I will get a small commission if you make a purchase through my links, at no cost to you.
 For more info, please read my Affiliate Disclaimer.